 Moreover, since Facebook videos auto-play and are aesthetically pleasing, it offers a better user experience.
 Users are thus more inclined to watch a video that is within the platform.

 And if statistics are anything to go by, 85% of videos on Facebook are viewed without sound.
-So consider uploading subtitles or focus on creating highly watchable silent videos for social media.
+So either be sure to upload subtitles or consider creating highly watchable silent videos that can convey your message without sound.

 Using captioned videos can also help you gain more traffic and leads.

-When Facebook conducted its own internal test, it revealed that captioned video ads were viewed 12% longer on an average as compared to un-captioned ads.
+When Facebook conducted its own internal test, it revealed that captioned video ads were viewed 12% longer on average than un-captioned ads.

 Pro Tip: Show, don’t tell!
 Plus, remember the 3-second rule.
-If you can’t draw your viewers in about 3 seconds, they will forget about it and scroll through their feed.
+If you can’t draw your viewers in within about three seconds, they will forget about it and keep scrolling through their feed.

-With over 330 million monthly active users, Twitter is one of the most impactful social networking channels.
+With around 230 million monthly active users, Twitter is one of the most impactful social networking channels.
 And as per Twitter’s research team, videos are 6 times more likely to be retweeted as compared to photos and 3 times more than GIFs.
 According to a HubSpot report, people use Twitter to discover brands.

 Thus, uploading native videos directly to Twitter can get the attention of your target audience.
 Naturally, native videos have a more significant reach on Twitter compared to other video types.
 What’s more, the platform offers you plenty of formats, making it easy for you to upload videos.